Manjunathhegade/Node-JS-API-s-Micro-services-architecture-/README.md

 # Node-JS-API-s-Micro-services-architecture-
-Shopping cart api using node js and dynamo db
+Shopping cart api using Node js and MongoDB